kasularoja/fullstack-project-roja-k/README.md

  User Roles
 - Guest: Can view all public deals.
-- User: Can save favorite deals and manage their own favorites.
+- Users: Can save favorite deals and manage their own favorites.
 - Admin: Can post, update, and delete any deal.

 Deal Management